wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 ------

-Caching the root zone data locally, commonly referred to as "LocalRoot", provides "a method for the operator of a recursive resolver to have a complete IANA root zone locally, and to hide queries for the IANA root zone from outsiders.
-The basic idea of a LocalRoot resolver is to create and maintain an up-to-date IANA root zone cache, and use that information when the recursive resolver looks up root information.
-This can be implemented using a number of different techniques, but the net effect is the same: few, if any, queries are sent to the actual DNS root zone.
+Caching the root zone data locally, commonly referred to as running a "LocalRoot" instance, provides a method for the operator of a recursive resolver to have a complete copy of the IANA root zone locally rather than sending requests for it to the Root Server System (RSS).
+This can be implemented using a number of different implementation techniques, but the net effect is the same: few, if any, queries are sent to the actual RSS.

-Note that enabling LocalRoot in a resolver will probably have little effect on getting faster responses to the stub resolver for good queries on TLDs, because the TTL for most TLDs is usually long-lived (on the order of a day or two) and thus are usually already in the resolver's cache.
-Negative answers from the root servers are also cached in a similar fashion, though potentially for a shorter time.
+Note that enabling LocalRoot functionality in a resolver will probably have little effect on improving resolver speed to a stub resolver for good queries under Top Level Domains (TLDs), as the TTL for most TLDs is already long-lived (two days in the current root zone).
+Thus the data is typically already in a resolver's cache.
+Negative answers from the root servers are also cached in a similar fashion, though potentially for a shorter time based on the SOA negative cache timing.

-Two potential mechanisms are documented herein for achieving LocalRoot
-functionality: having the resolver pre-fetch the root zone at regular intervals and pre-populate its cache with information, or by running an authoritative server in parallel and pointing the recursive resolver at this server's IP address as the source of root zone data.
-The net effect of using either of these techniques should be nearly indistinguishable to that of a non-Localroot resolver to a client.
+Two potential implementation mechanisms are documented herein for achieving LocalRoot functionality: having the resolver pre-fetch the root zone at regular intervals and pre-populate its cache with information, or by running an authoritative server in parallel with the recursive resolver that acts as a locally authoritative root server.
+To a client, the net effect of using any technique should be nearly indistinguishable to that of a non-Localroot resolver.

-A different approach to partially mitigating some of the problems that a LocalRoot resolver solves can be achieved using "Aggressive Use of DNSSEC-Validated Cache" {{RFC8198}} functionality.
+A different approach to partially mitigating some of the problems that a LocalRoot enabled resolver solves can be achieved using "Aggressive Use of DNSSEC-Validated Cache" {{RFC8198}} functionality.

 Readers are expected to be familiar with {{RFC8499}}.